How much does garden shed installation cost?Get a free quote now

 A quick look at garden shed installation prices

-The main factor when it comes to garden shed installation prices is the size.
+You'll be looking at different factors for this kind of project.
+The main factor when it comes to garden shed installation prices is size.
 In many cases, if not all, this is going to be a two-person job.
-And, the bigger the shed is, the longer it will take the person you hire to install it.
+And the bigger the shed is, the longer it will take the person you hire to install it.

 So far, we’ve looked at the basics of garden shed installation only.
 The average cost depends on your shed being a normal size.
 On average, sheds are 8 feet by 10 feet.

-If you’re aiming for maximum storage space, you may buy one that’s as big as 10 feet by 20 feet.
+If you’re aiming for maximum garden storage space, you may buy one that’s as big as 10 feet by 20 feet.
 Here’s where the cost of installing a garden shed can get a little tricky.
-While some people find that they pay $300 to $500 to install a garden shed that’s large, this cost can depend on other features.
+While some people find that they pay £1000 to £1200 to install a large garden shed, this cost can depend on other features.

-If your shed comes with assets such as windows and room dividers, it’s going to take a little longer than one without.
-So, it’s worth considering the other factors that could increase the cost of installing your garden shed.
+If your shed comes with features such as windows and room dividers, it’s going to take a little longer than one without.
+So, it’s worth considering the other factors that can increase the cost of installing your garden shed.

 Before getting your quote, make sure you specify the type of material your shed features.
 The person you hire could even ask questions about the weight.
 When they do so, they’re making sure they have the right tools and people with them to finish the job correctly.

-Although the cost of installing a shed will rise when the materials are heavy, you will see some benefits.
+Although the cost of installing a shed will likely increase as the materials are heavy, you will see some benefits.
 For example, you’re less likely to injure yourself.
-And, you won’t void the manufacturer’s warranty when it’s installed according to the instructions.
+And you won’t void the manufacturer’s warranty when it’s installed according to the instructions.

 They may have to bring another person with them.
 If they’re already a two-person (or three-person) outfit, this might come as standard anyway.